 The Executive Committee consists of Messrs.
-Perelman, Gittis, Levin and, effective February 13, 1997, Mr. Fellows.
-The Executive Committee may exercise all of the powers and authority of the Board, except as otherwise provided under the Delaware General Corporation Law ("DGCL").
-The Audit Committee, consisting of Mr. Landau, Ms. Robinson and, effective February 13, 1997, Professor Feldberg, makes recommendations to the Board of Directors regarding the engagement of the Company's independent auditors, reviews the plan, scope and results of the audit, and reviews with the auditors and management the Company's policies and procedures with respect to internal accounting and financial controls, changes in accounting policy and the scope of the non-audit services which may be performed by the Company's independent auditors, among other things.
+Perelman, Gittis, Fellows and Levin.
+The Executive Committee may exercise all of the powers and authority of the Board, except as otherwise provided under the Delaware General Corporation Law.
+The Executive Committee also serves as the Company's nominating committee for Board membership.
+The Audit Committee, consisting of Mr. Landau, Professor Feldberg and Ms. Robinson, makes recommendations to the Board of Directors regarding the engagement of the Company's independent auditors, reviews the plan, scope and results of the audit, and reviews with the auditors and management the Company's policies and procedures with respect to internal accounting and financial controls, changes in accounting policy and the scope of the non-audit services which may be performed by the Company's independent auditors, among other things.
 The Audit Committee also monitors policies to prohibit unethical, questionable or illegal activities by the Company's employees.
 The Compensation Committee, consisting of Messrs.
-Gittis, Drapkin and, effective June 5, 1996, Mr. Semel, makes recommendations to the Board of Directors regarding compensation and incentive arrangements (including performance-based arrangements) for the Chief Executive Officer, other executive officers, and officers and other key managerial employees of the Company.
-The Compensation Committee also considers and recommends awards of stock options to purchase shares of Class A Common Stock pursuant to the Revlon, Inc. 1996 Stock Plan (the "Stock Plan") and administers the Stock Plan.
+Gittis, Drapkin, Janklow (since July 1997) and Semel, makes recommendations to the Board of Directors regarding compensation and incentive arrangements (including performance-based arrangements) for the Chief Executive Officer, other executive officers, and officers and other key managerial employees of the Company.
+The Compensation Committee also considers and recommends awards of stock options to purchase shares of Class A Common Stock pursuant to the Revlon, Inc. Amended and Restated 1996 Stock Plan (the "Stock Plan") and administers the Stock Plan.

-During 1996, the Board of Directors held six meetings (including two by unanimous written consent), and the Executive Committee acted twice by unanimous written consent.
-The Audit Committee held two meetings in 1996.
-During 1996, the Compensation Committee acted five times by unanimous written consent.
-During 1996, all Directors attended 75% or more of the meetings of the Board of Directors and of the Committees of which they were members.
+During 1997, the Board of Directors held four meetings, the Executive Committee acted twice by unanimous written consent, the Audit Committee held five meetings and the Compensation Committee held two meetings and acted five times by unanimous written consent.
+During 1997, all Directors attended 75% or more of the meetings of the Board of Directors and of the Committees of which they were members.